Issued 7 February 2019 | Updated 25 November 2019

 - Involvement in or links to organised crime.

-- Involvement in money laundering or otherwise facilitating or concealing serious or organised criminality by others the facilitation or concealment of serious criminality by others.
+- Involvement in money laundering or the facilitation or concealment of serious or organised criminality by others.

-- Premeditated actions, intended deliberately to impede or prevent the judicial process or judicial decision-making, or the lawful exercise of enforcement powers, could give rise to a breach of the duty to uphold the rule of law as well as the duty to uphold the proper administration of justice (see below).
+- Premeditated actions, intended deliberately to impede or prevent the judicial process or judicial decision-making, or the lawful exercise of enforcement powers, could give rise to a breach of the duty to uphold the constitutional principle of the rule of law as well as the duty to uphold the proper administration of justice (see below).

 A solicitor knowingly facilitates organised people trafficking.
 This could involve,